Azerbaijanis in Russia: Rest of Russia

 In general, among ethnic Caucasus diasporas in Moscow, Azeris stand out as the least integrated into Russian society.
 They have been described as the strongest adherents to their traditions and marriages within their own ethnic community compared to local Armenians, Georgians, Ukrainians, and Tatars.
 According to a 2006 survey, 71% of Moscow Azeris described themselves as being religious.
 A great number of them have retained Azerbaijani citizenship and is willing to relocate back to Azerbaijan at some point.
 The 2010 Russian census saw a decrease in the number of Azeris in Russia compared to the previous census, with 603,070 Azeris (with 21.7% of them in Dagestan) compared to 621,840 in 2002 (with 18% in Dagestan).
 Over 97% of Azeris living in Russia know the Russian language.
 Close to 84% considers Azeri their first language.
 Among Azeris of Dagestan, the number of speakers of Azeri as a first language is over 99%.

 Discrimination

 Azeris in the Russian Federation have faced discrimination, although racial conflict has had a rapid decline since 2008.

+On 29 June 2025, Azerbaijan's Ministry of Culture canceled all Russian-related cultural events nationwide in response to the deaths of two Azerbaijanis in police custody in Yekaterinburg.